The Eviction Process in Massachusetts

 Motion for Execution

-Once the motion is granted, typically within a few days, you can hire the Constable again to serve the execution notice.
+Once the motion is granted, typically within a few days, you can hire the constable again to serve the execution notice.

-Final 48 Hour Notice
+Final 48-hour Notice

-Execution Option One: Scare Tactic
+Execution Option One: Incentivize Tenant’s Move-out

 Execution Option Two: Start the Physical Eviction